-The Biblical laws concerning slavery not only lightened the lot of the Hebrew slave but eventually led to his freedom.
+The Biblical laws for slaves not only lightened the lot of the Hebrew slave but eventually led to his freedom.
 No slave was to continue in permanent slavery.
 The Lord instructed the Israelites saying, “You shall remember that you were a slave in the land of Egypt, and the LORD your God redeemed you; therefore I command you this thing today” (Deuteronomy 15:15).

 God’s regulations included the following provisions: